Website icon Xpert.Digital

 eSports pays off

-Sales and viewer numbers are increasing, clubs like Schalke 04 and Paris Saint Germain now have their own professional teams - eSports are currently experiencing a boom.
-The athletes also benefit from the development.
-Important competitions now involve prize money in the millions.
-A total of $21 million was up for grabs at “The International 2016” – a Dota 2 tournament in Seattle.
-Top-level gaming is already making successful players millionaires.
-And the end of the upward trend is not yet in sight.
-By 2020, the eSports audience is expected to grow to almost 600 million viewers worldwide.
-Prize money and sales will develop accordingly in the coming years.
+Revenues and viewership are rising, and clubs like Schalke 04 and Paris Saint Germain now have their own professional teams – eSports is currently experiencing a boom.
+Athletes are also benefiting from this development.
+Major competitions now offer prize money in the millions.
+For example, "The International 2016" – Dota 2 tournament in Seattle – offered a total of $21 million.
+Top-level gaming is already turning successful players into millionaires.
+And there's no end in sight to this upward trend.
+By 2020, the global eSports audience is expected to grow to almost 600 million viewers.
+Prize money and revenue will develop accordingly in the coming years.

 You can find more infographics at Statista